What is Adobe Illustrator

 What is Illustrator CC?

 Illustrator CC is the version of Illustrator that’s available through Creative Cloud, which is Adobe’s cloud-based subscription service.
 The first version of Illustrator CC was Illustrator v17, which was released in 2013.
 Since then, each version of Illustrator CC has generally been designated as Illustrator CC xxxx, where “xxxx” is the year of release.
+The current version is Illustrator CC 2020.

 The most noticeable changes in Illustrator CC include the ability to synch and save documents to the cloud.
 Illustrator CC can also integrate with Behance, which is used by artists to showcase their work and portfolios.
 Illustrator CC also made changes to Illustrator’s handing of fonts, and the ability sync and save color settings.
 Modern versions of Illustrator CC have added capabilities to use touchscreen-compatible tools as well as create and save customized brushes.